Business models of technology enterprises 2600-MSMdz1zitMBPT

 Learning outcomes

-- Knows and understands the terminology and basic mechanisms and theoretical models in innovation management including explaining the practical usefulness of business models of technological enterprises (K_W01)
+• Has knowledge and understanding of terminology as well as the basic mechanisms and theoretical models in the field of innovation management, including explaining the practical usefulness of business models of technology-based enterprises (S3_W01).

-- Knows and understands the basic principles of entrepreneurship related to the initiation and development of innovative ventures (K_W06)
+• Has knowledge and understanding of the fundamental principles of entrepreneurship related to initiating and developing innovative ventures (S3_W02).

-- Able to use management and governance theory to identify, diagnose and solve business model problems, including carrying out the evolution of a project idea using the design thinking method and defining objectives and requirements in a project (K_U01)
+• Is able to apply management theory to identify, diagnose, and solve problems related to business models, including developing a project idea using the design thinking method and defining project goals and requirements (S3_U01).

-- Is able to prepare analyses, diagnoses and reports on complex problems related to business models independently and in teams, including carrying out a project stakeholder analysis, creating a business model canvas, carrying out a risk analysis (K_U03)
+• Is able to independently and collaboratively prepare analyses, diagnoses, and reports on complex problems related to business models, including conducting stakeholder analysis, developing a business model canvas, and performing risk analysis (S3_U06).

-- Is able to plan, organise and lead teamwork related to business models (K_U05)
+• Is able to plan, organize, and lead teamwork related to business models (S3_U07).

-- Able to develop acquired skills in business models and support others in this area (K_U06)
+• Is able to develop acquired competences in the field of business models and support others in this area (S3_U08).

-- Is ready to evaluate and critically approach complex situations and phenomena related to business models (K_K01)
+• Is ready to critically assess and approach complex situations and phenomena related to business models (S3_K04).

-- Is ready to comply with ethical standards in the process of planning and implementation of innovative projects (K_K03)
+• Is ready to follow ethical standards in the process of planning and implementing innovative ventures (S3_K05).

 Assessment criteria